How We Support SEND

 Our SENCO: is Mrs C. Parker.
 (Ba Hons; PGCE; PGC Dyslexia; AMBDA)

-Mrs Parker has been in the role of SENCO since 2009.
+Mrs Parker (year 5 teacher and deputy head teacher) has been in the role of SENCO since 2009.
 Mrs Parker, as well as having a degree in Psychology, has the National Award for SEN co-ordination and a Post-graduate Certificate in Teaching Pupils with Dyslexia.
 She is an associate member of the British Dyslexia Association.
 In addition, Mrs Parker has attended many SEN-related courses based on areas such as ADHD, motor skills, ASD, and Working Memory.

 Should you wish to discuss your child’s needs with the SENCO, please make an appointment by phoning the school: 0191 3731205